M0bilizer/Chess-Puzzle-Text2SQL/backend/src/main/resources/prompt/inferencePromptTemplate-baseline.md

 # You are a text-to-SQL model.
-Based on the following database schema,         ‎
+Based on the following MySQL database schema,         ‎
 # convert the given natural language question into a SQL query.
 #
 # t_puzzle (puzzleId, rating, popularity, themes, opening_tags)